 · Bat and ball

 Once school begins for your child, you’ll find that between their teachers and their peers, they will learn more about themselves and confidence will begin to grow naturally.
+If you build a good relationship with your child’s teacher early on you will find it easier to communicate with them about your worries and concerns and seek help if needed.

 This prep school in Middlesex ensures that children are regularly challenged to step outside of their comfort zone so that in time, their confidence grows and develops, and they discover more about their strengths.